Amigoliath/Slidikins-Strenuous-Skyrim/Wabbajack.md

 Phoenix also wrote a comprehensive article on [setting up your Skyrim SE correctly](https://thephoenixflavour.com/wj/wj-sse/game-setup/) for a Wabbajack list.
 You're welcome to read that guide as well to make sure your game is properly set up before using Wabbajack.

+> **NOTE:** With the release of Anniversary Edition on November 11th, 2021, the current version of Skyrim Special Edition on Steam does **not** work with SKSE and therefore this list.
+If you've installed that version, please download [FullPatcher.zip](https://www.nexusmods.com/skyrimspecialedition/mods/57618?tab=files), unzip it anywhere, and run **Patcher.exe** to downgrade to a usable version.

 ### Creations Used

 The list utilizes the following Creations from the Creation Club: